GS Class Day

-For GS Class Day specifically: Guests with mobility concerns are asked to enter through the College Walk gates at 116th Street and Amsterdam Avenue, where staff members from the Columbia Office of Disability Services will be staged to escort guests to their seats in the Accessible Seating Section.
+For GS Class Day on Monday, May 15: Guests with mobility concerns are asked to enter through the College Walk gates at 116th Street and Amsterdam Avenue, where staff members from the Columbia Office of Disability Services will be available to escort guests to their seats in the accessible seating section.

 More information on accommodations for the Commencement ceremony is available on the University Commencement website.

 An official photographer will take students' pictures as they cross the stage.
 Students are not obligated to purchase these photos, but once they see the proofs, they may elect to order copies, or special items using their image such as plaques, etc.